-Keep in regular, virtual, contact with your loved ones
+Keep in regular, contact with your loved ones

-Make sure you have regular, non-face-to-face contact with your loved ones during this time, especially if you know that they suffer from existing mental health conditions such as depression or dementia.
+Make sure you have regular, non-face-to-face contact with any loved ones isolating during this time, especially if you know that they suffer from existing mental health conditions such as depression or dementia.

 Talk to someone if you need to